 The fun part about Emergency First Response training is learning serious medical emergency response skills in an upbeat, positive environment.
 You gain the confidence that you are prepared to help in an emergency.

-Through a combination of independent study and skill practice with an instructor, you’ll build the confidence and skills to provide basic emergency care.
-The Primary and Secondary Care Manual and video on DVD preview emergency scenarios and provide step-by-step skill demonstrations.
+Through a combination of independent online study and skill practice with an instructor, you’ll build the confidence and skills to provide basic emergency care.
+The Primary and Secondary Care eLearning program previews emergency scenarios and provides step-by-step skill demonstrations.

 The Emergency First Response Care at a Glance card is a quick-reference guide for emergency situations.
 Designed to fit in a glove compartment or backpack, the Care at a Glance card is an important component for any first-aid or disaster preparedness kit.